 This bill proposes to expand the number of Grafton County commissioners from 3 to 5, with all commissioners being elected to 2-year terms.
-The current law, RSA 662:4, V, is repealed and reenacted to establish five distinct commissioner districts, each representing specific towns and areas within Grafton County.
-Additionally, the bill amends RSA 653:1, VI(j) to specify that during the 2026 state general election, the commissioners from districts 1 and 3 will be elected to 2-year terms, while the previous provision regarding varying term lengths for commissioners is deleted.
+The current law, RSA 662:4, V, is repealed and reenacted to establish five distinct commissioner districts, which include specific towns and areas within Grafton County.
+Additionally, the bill amends RSA 653:1, VI(j) to specify that, starting from the 2026 state general election, commissioners from districts 1 and 3 will be elected to 2-year terms, while the previous provision for varying term lengths is deleted.

 Statutes affected: Introduced: 653:1